bolt-peter/Json-web-token/Readme.md

-This branch is for development purpose.
-Switch to master branch if you want
+This branch is for production purpose.
+Switch to developing branch if you want